dylan-lang/deft/documentation/source/index.rst

     set ``$DYLAN``, make sure that ``$HOME/dylan/bin`` is on your ``$PATH``, as that is where the Makefile installs the executable.

-You should now be able to run `deft-app help`_ and go through the Hello World example below.
+You should now be able to run `deft help`_ and go through the Hello World example below.

 Quick Start